zmitchell/artifact/book/src/ExampleFile.md

 - A SPC an be partof a REQ or SPC
 - A TST can be partof a REQ, SPC or TST

+# SPC-valid

+There are only a few rules for defining artifacts:
+ - Case is ignored for all names.
+ - Names cannot overlap, even in different files.
+ - All names must start with either REQ, SPC or TST.

-# SPC-tst
+# TST-definition
-TST is used to document test design and is the only way that an artifact can be considered "tested" (besides the `done` field).
+TST artifacts are used to document test design and are the only way that an artifact can be considered "tested" (besides the `done` field).

 Artifact makes it easy to track the "progress" of your application because `art ls` (and the web-ui) gives you easy to easy to read completion and tested